-Mandatory Health Insurance for Long-Stay Foreigners, aged 50 Years or older
+Mandatory Health Insurance for Long-Stay Foreigners, aged 50 Years or older.
+Covid-19 Coverage.

-In May 2019, rather suddenly, reports started to get published in English-language newspapers in Thailand, stating that health insurance would become mandatory for 50+ years old foreigners, staying long-term in the country.
+In May 2019, in short succession, regular reports were published in English-language newspapers in Thailand, stating that health insurance would become mandatory for 50+ years old foreigners, staying long-term in the country.
 This would apply for expats on the long-stay non-immigrant O-A visa, that is valid for one year.

-Additionally, a website of a (we think) newly established association, the Thai General Insurance Association, was put online, with links to local insurance companies that have apparently especially created new health insurance policies for the government initiated insurance schemes.
-More about this later.
+A website of a (we think) newly established association, the Thai General Insurance Association, has been put online, with links to local insurance companies that have apparently especially created new health insurance policies for the government initiated insurance scheme.

 Some easy mathematics : If one compares the number of unpaid visits, with the money amount of unpaid medical bills, we are talking about around 500 baht (!!!) per visit.
 We would not be surprised if some errors had slipped into the numbers provided by the Health Ministry.

 Entrance to Bumrungrad Hospital.
 Very popular with foreigners.
-Make sure to check your wallet before checking in, even with the 'mandatory' health insurance.
+Make sure you look into your wallet before checking in, even with the 'mandatory' health insurance.